-Green regime: combined mode, i.e. attended and online (via MS Teams), as scheduled by the teacher Orange regime: online mode (via MS Teams) Red regime: online mode (via MS Teams) Two tests scoring 50 % each, to be written in the 9th and 12th week of semester, or as scheduled by the teacher.
-The tests will be composed of the terminological component and the translation component.
-The translation component will assess the student's abilty to employ the terminology in the syntagmatic context, to generate grammatically acceptable and stylistically adequate structures, to opt for smooth and comprehensible translation solutions and maintain the invariant semantic core.
+Two tests scheduled in week 8 and 12 or as scheduled by the teacher.
+The first test will focus mainly on the terminological component, the second test on the translation component assessing the student's abilty to employ the terminology in the syntagmatic context, to generate grammatically acceptable and stylistically adequate structures, opt for smooth and comprehensible translation solutions and maintain the invariant semantic core.
 Both components will be tested without a possibility to use CAT tools, the use of which would result in Fx mark.
 65% PASS Scoring scale: A 100-93% B 92-86% C 85-78% D 77-72% E 71-65% FX 64 and less